Table Of Contents

 By now you’re probably itching to just get stuck in and get to the good stuff right?

 Don’t worry, I’ve got you covered!
-We’re going to start by targeting those quick-wins at the bottom of the funnel and explore some of the best platforms for reaching them!
+We’re going to start by targeting those quick-wins at the bottom of the funnel.
+We’ll also explore some of the best platforms for reaching them!

-But remember, at this stage of the funnel, these are going to be the people who have their credit card out and are ready to make a purchase…
+But remember, at this stage of the funnel, these are going to be the people who are ready to make a purchase…

-So let’s dive straight into one of the best platforms for doing this…
+So let’s dive straight into one of the best online advertising platforms for doing this…

 I haven’t really done much research yet, but I know something could probably help me be more productive (top of the funnel).